vonajs/vona/packages-docs/guide/essentials/api/entity.md

 * Set the default field type

-When creating a data table, the system will use `int` or `int64` as the type of the id field according to the current configuration, and the default is `int64`
+When creating a data table, the system will use `number` or `bigint` as the type of the id field according to the current configuration, and the default is `bigint`

 `src/backend/config/config/config.dev.ts`